-ISHTAR timestamp PID operation status size elapsed_time throughput file_data operation Either "migrate" or "recall".

-PID Process ID of the IOM which created the record.

-status Either "SUCCESS" or "FAILURE".

-size Size of the aggregate (bytes).

-throughput Size / elapsed_time / 1000.

-file_data RqstID: RqstID Filename: pathname, Size: size.
+ISHTAR timestamp PID operation status size elapsed\time throughput file\data timestamp Date and time the record was written to file.
+PID Process ID of the IOM which created the record. operation Either "migrate" or "recall". status Either "SUCCESS" or "FAILURE". size Size of the aggregate (bytes). elapsed_time End time minus start time (seconds). throughput Size / elapsed_time / 1000. file_data RqstID: RqstID Filename: pathname, Size: size.